Bayesian inference of polymerase dynamics over the exclusion process: Introduction

-To help understand gene regulation, we present here a framework to quantitatively study the pausing dynamics.
-We model these by means of a generalisation of a paradigmatic model of transport, the asymmetric simple exclusion process (ASEP,~\cite{Spitzer1970}) in the hydrodynamic limit~\cite{Benassi1987}.
-The behaviour of this model is chiefly determined by the rates at which the particles hop on the lattice, with the lowest rates corresponding to pausing regions.
-More specifically we require the rate profile function, which we refer to as $\tilde{p}$, to be spatially varying yet smooth as in references~\cite{Harris2004, Stinchcombe2011}, thus making it possible to model this function by a Gaussian process (GP)~\cite{Rasmussen2006}.
+We present a modelling framework to help understand gene regulation and quantitatively study the pausing dynamics given real-world data.
+In literature, a number of different mechanistic models have been introduced to elucidate transcription, starting from the simple telegraph model~\cite{peccoud1995markovian} to more complicated multi-state models that account for many interactions~\cite{Tripathi2008, Dobrzynski2009, Cao2020, Szavits-Nossan2022}, with each model reflecting determinate aspects of the whole biological system complexity.
+Here we are primarily interested in the pausing and employ a generalisation of a paradigmatic model of particle transport, the asymmetric simple exclusion process (ASEP,~\cite{MacDonald1968,MacDonald69,Spitzer1970}) in the hydrodynamic limit~\cite{Benassi1987}.
+The ASEP is a class of models of particles on a one-dimensional lattice, whose behaviour is chiefly determined by the rates at which the particles hop on the lattice.
+More specifically we require the rate profile function, which we refer to as $\tilde{p}$, to be spatially varying yet smooth as in reference~\cite{Stinchcombe2011, Lakatos2006}, see also~\cite{Harris2004}, thus making it possible to model this function by a Gaussian process (GP)~\cite{Rasmussen2006}.
 Noticing the analogy between the PolII transport in the gene body and the particle hopping in the exclusion process, learning $\tilde{p}$ allows the study of the pausing dynamics in a gene.
-We provide an inferential scheme to learn this rate function by Bayesian inference assuming a prior on the profile function induced by a GP prior on a latent variable.
-In other words, integrating the dynamics defined by $\tilde{p}$ generates transient density profiles; we aim at estimating $\tilde{p}$ given observed density profiles without explicitly inverting the system's dynamics.
+Importantly, we provide an inferential scheme to learn this rate function by Bayesian inference given real molecular biology data, assuming a prior on the profile function induced by a GP prior on a latent variable.
+In other words, integrating the dynamics defined by the rate $\tilde{p}$ generates transient time-course density profiles; we estimating $\tilde{p}$ given observed density profiles without explicitly inverting the system's dynamics.
+Other models of PolII dynamics also leverage GPs for inference from biological data, with GPs representing transcriptional activity over time~\cite{WaMaina2014, Honkela2015}.
+In contrast, the GP here describes a function of genomic position, with its minima corresponding to pausing regions.
 Due to its generality, our framework can be deployed to estimate the rate profiles of any one-dimensional transport problem.

 The manuscript is organised as follows.
 Section \ref{sec:bio} describes the biology of pausing and the next-generation sequencing (NGS) data types which are available to study it.
 Section \ref{sec:model} and \ref{sec:stat}, respectively, discuss the asymmetric simple exclusion process as a mathematical model for transcription with pausing and a Bayesian inferential framework for model fitting.
 We present the results in section \ref{sec:results} and conclude with a discussion in section~\ref{sec:discussion}.